 This committee shall consider cases involving intellectual property, including patent and copyright matters, and shall be the intellectual property advisory body within the university.
 In addition to the six elected faculty members, there shall be three members appointed by the president.
-The director of the Office of Technology Transfer, or a representative of that office, shall serve ex officio.
+The director of the Intellectual Property Office, or a representative of that office, shall serve ex officio.